 Right now Mike was worried about another problem: missing teenagers and hysterical parents.
 As of today, there were four: Josie Barrett, Ron Seward, Katie Martin, and Harry Graves.
 No one believed the school had anything to do with it, but Mike couldn’t get Mr. Carol out of his mind.
 Mr. Carol, frankly, seemed out of his mind.
 The administrative tyranny of this past week couldn’t be a coincidence.
 Nor the timing of the shadow threats on Maple Street.
-Mike was sure it was all related, and by God, Ogden was going to account for himself and his deputy.
-Except that Ogden wasn’t in his office when he should have been — that, in itself, extremely odd.
+Mike knew it was all related, and Ogden was going to account for himself.

 Towards the end of the corridor, he heard a cry and stopped.
 On his right was a stairwell leading to the school basement.
 The cry had come from below.
-Mike knew there was nothing down there but the boiler room, a couple of storage areas, and the old janitor’s office.
+There was nothing down there but the boiler room, storage areas, and the old janitor’s office.
 Ron the janitor had been moved to an upstairs office.
 The rooms below had poor ventilation and got way overheated.
+The cry repeated itself.

-Mike descended the stairs.
-With each step the air grew hotter, and the bottom was a furnace.
+Mike descended the stairs into a furnace.
 Blazing heat filled a long fifty-foot hall.
-In the winter it felt rather nice… for about a minute.
-Mike was already starting to sweat.
+In the winter it felt nice… for about a minute.
+He was already starting to sweat.
 The boiler room was down on the left, and storage rooms on the right, but it was the door to the old janitor’s office at the far end that was noticeably wrong.
 It was closed, which was almost never the case.
 The room would cook.
 Light poured out the bottom crack.
 Someone was in there.

 His heart sounding in his head, and one hundred percent sure he would regret this, Mike turned the knob slowly.
 He pried the door open a crack, praying it wouldn’t creak.
 The hinges were silent as ghosts.
 Mike peeked in.
 What he saw took him long moments to process.
 At first he couldn’t make sense of it; then he got it, and, revolted, nearly cried out.